-Wonderfully fragrant with citrus zest and juice, these blood orange almond icebox cookies are a fancy version of slice and bake cookies dipped in icing.
+Wonderfully fragrant with citrus zest and almonds, these blood orange icebox cookies are a fancy version of slice and bake cookies dipped in icing.

 - 1 cup (2 sticks) unsalted butter, softened at room temperature

 - 2 cups powdered sugar

 - 3/4 teaspoon almond extract

 - 2 cups all-purpose flour plus more for work surface